RL1234/AI-Project/README.md

 # Testing Various AI Models for Game Play
-This project uses TensorFlow to train self-play of game.
+This project uses TensorFlow to train self-play of a game (Space Invaders).

 It will first use a single layer perceptron.